garthpuckerin/mediaos/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please see our [Contributing Guidelines](contributing.md) for details.

 1. Fork the repository
-2. Create a feature branch from `feature/2.2`
+2. Create a feature branch from the latest sprint branch
 3. Make your changes with tests
-4. Run quality checks: `pnpm lint && pnpm test && pnpm type-check`
+4. Run quality checks: `npm run lint && npm test && npm run type-check`
 5. Commit with conventional commits
 6. Create a pull request